On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Statement of the main results

 An explicit construction for the group $G$ in Theorem \ref{irred-constr} will be given in \S\ref{example-sec}.

 The central result of this paper is that Theorem \ref{irred-constr} gives all the irreducible solutions.

 \begin{theorem} If $(G,N)$ is any irreducible solution to Question \ref{main-qn} then $(G,N)$ is as described in Theorem \ref{irred-constr}.
-In particular, $N$ is an elementary abelian $2$-group, and any non-abelian composition factor of $G$ has order $168$.
+In particular, $N$ is an elementary abelian $2$-group, any non-abelian composition factor of $G$ is isomorphic to the simple group $\GL_3(2)$ of order $168$, and $N$ contains no non-trivial proper $G$-admissible subgroup.
 Moreover, given $r$ and $H$ as in Theorem \ref{irred-constr}, the corresponding subgroup $G$ of $\Hol(N)$ is unique up to conjugation by $\Aut(N)$. \end{theorem}